open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-undici/README.md

 ## Semantic Conventions

 This package uses Semantic Conventions [Version 1.24.0](https://github.com/open-telemetry/semantic-conventions/tree/v1.24.0/docs/http).
-As for now the Semantic Conventions are bundled in this package but eventually will be imported from `@opentelemetry/semantic-conventions` package when it is updated to latests version.
+As for now the Semantic Conventions are bundled in this package but eventually will be imported from `@opentelemetry/semantic-conventions` package when it is updated to latest version.
 Ref: [opentelemetry-js/issues/4235](https://github.com/open-telemetry/opentelemetry-js/issues/4235)

 Attributes collected: